Managing Federal Grants

-The HHS Grants Policy Statement (GPS) is the Department of Health and Human Services' new single policy guide for discretionary grants and cooperative agreements.
-Unlike previous HHS policy documents, the GPS is intended to be shared with and used by grantees.
-It became effective October 1, 2006 and is applicable to all Operating Divisions (OPDIVS), such as the Administration for Children and Families (ACF), except the National Institutes of Health (NIH).
-The GPS covers basic grants processes, standard terms and conditions and points of contact as well as important OPDIV-specific requirements.
+The HHS Grants Policy Statement (GPS) is the Department of Health and Human Services' single policy guide for discretionary grants and cooperative agreements.
+GPS is intended to be used by grantees as guidance in the implementation of their grants.
+It became effective October 1, 2006.
+The GPS covers basic grants processes, standard terms and conditions and points of contact as well as important requirements.
 Appendices include a glossary of terms and a list of standard abbreviations for ease of reference.

 Overview of Key Grant Actions and Requirements

 A brief summary of some of the more common grant actions has been developed by ORR to assist grantees in the management of their grants.
 Grantees should refer to the full HHS Grants Policy Statement (referenced above) for complete information.
-Any requests for grant actions requiring prior approval by ORR should be submitted in writing to your Grants Management Specialist with a copy to your Federal Project Officer.
+Any requests for grant actions requiring prior approval by ORR should be submitted through www.GrantSolutions.gov.

 Carryover of Unobligated Balances